-GoBabyGo is an initiative started at the University of Delaware to provide opportunities for early, independent mobility for children with special needs.
+GoBabyGo is an initiative started at the University of Delaware to provide opportunities for early, independent mobility, socialization and overall skill development for children with mobility limitations.

 Assistology is excited to expand the GoBabyGo network by offering individual, customized build opportunities for children apx.
 9 months to 5 years old.